-- Campers will be welcomed by our counseling staff who will greet them with songs and cheers on the camp side of the river as they traverse on the barge. - Counselors will accompany campers to the following: - All campers will visit our Nit Fairies Station for a lice-check (treatment if necessary), and then get their Yearbook pictures taken. - Campers will then head to Tent Row with a counselor to meet their own counselor and tentmates, and begin unpacking and setting up their beds and trunk areas for their wonderful stay at Camp Alleghany for Girls! - Once all their tentmates have arrived, they will take a tour of camp together as a tent.
+- Campers will be welcomed by our counseling staff who will greet them with songs and cheers on the camp side of the river as they traverse on the barge. - Counselors will accompany campers to the following: - All campers will visit our Lice Screening Station to turn in their official note, or to get screened if necessary (see page 25 for full policies and procedures), and then will get their Yearbook pictures taken. - Campers will then head to Tent Row with a counselor to meet their own counselor and tentmates, and begin unpacking and setting up their beds and trunk areas for their wonderful stay at Camp Alleghany for Girls! - Once all their tentmates have arrived, they will take a tour of camp together as a tent.